Techtonica/curriculum/asking-good-questions/asking-good-questions.md

 ### Independent Practice

-1. Practice reading and looking up an error message
-2. Practice running a StackOverflow search for something
+1. Pick a programming concept that you have difficulty with or are trying to learn.
+Use StackOverflow to see if you can get some good information about it.

-3. Role play the sample script with pair
+2. Role play the sample script with partner.

 ### Challenge